Last week RTÉ broadcast a documentary, Bloody Sunday 1920, commemorating the 100-year anniversary of the tragedy. And it was lovely.

 In classic RTÉ fashion, the programme was well structured, blatantly so.
 Part One was what happened the morning of November 21, 1920 – the assassination of the British by Michael Collin’s Squad.

 Part Two saw the lead up to the match, the moves of British forces and the executions carried out.
 Part Three showed the aftermath, the effects of Bloody Sunday on the Irish masses, on the British and, most pointedly, the victims.

 This documentary was no republican, patriotic tribute to the IRA or the freedoms fighters of the War of Independence, or an attack piece on the Black and Tans, the Auxiliaries and the British.
 Bloody Sunday 1920 was fuelled by the human stories of the survivors and victims of that day.

-The documentary was either filmed before march of this year or only used footage from before then, as there wasn’t a mask in site.
-That brought an even bigger sense of comfort and nostalgia to the programme, reminding us of the times where we would pour into Croker, not caring who we touched or breathed on.
+The documentary was either filmed before March of this year or only used footage from before then, as there wasn’t a mask in sight.
+I think that brought an even bigger sense of comfort and nostalgia to the programme, reminding us of the times where we would pour into Croker, not caring who we touched or breathed on.

 The documentary was a depiction of sheer Irishness and handled the ever-controversial task of the fight for independence tastefully and focussing on all impacts and Aspects of Bloody Sunday, November 21, 1920.
 4/5 stars.